 Be wary of building up a bank of obligations.

-For instance, I’ve heard of stories where a Chinese friend asked an American friend to use their connections to help get their kid accepted into a university or help get their travel visas approved.
+For instance, I’ve heard of stories where a Chinese friend asked an American friend to use their connections to help get their kid accepted into a university or help get their travel visas approved (or to even help a US citizen get a China visa).
 So unless you work for the Admissions Department at Harvard or at the U.S. State Department, you probably want to avoid their disappointment when they learn you don’t have the ability to do that.

 Instead, the goal is for you to stay even—whether in your business or personal life.
 Be wary about building up bank of obligations.